Guido-Romano/port-scanner/README.md

-# Intensive Internal 80-Port Scanner
+# 80-Port Scanner v1.0

-A highly aggressive Python-based port scanner designed to quickly and efficiently scan the 80 most common ports using threading and Nmap.
+Internal Python-based port scanner designed to quickly and efficiently scan the 80 most common ports using threading and Nmap.

 ## Features